Lumotheninja/50.002-Computational-Structures/README.md

 _Lab 6_\
 JSim simulation of a Beta CPU\
 \
-I miseds 2 labs, an optional lab 7 and dropped lab 8, which are C programs
+I missed 2 labs, an optional lab 7 and dropped lab 8, which are C programs